vals/letmeguesswhereyourefrom.com/post.md

     res = requests.get(wiki + '/wiki/Lists_of_people_by_nationality')

 <br>
-By inspecting the downladed html we notice a pattern on the rows that contain links to lists of people.
-We can parse these and extract the country name and URL to the list.
+By inspecting the downloaded HTML I noticed a pattern on the rows that contain links to lists of people.
+So I parsed these and extract the country name and URL to the list.

     list_urls = {}
     for line in res.content.split('\n'):